Russia's Presidential Election Observers Were Pressured And Intimidated

 As the presidential election drew closer, Kankiya's car tires were slashed and pro-Kremlin journalists accosted him in two separate incidents, he told Reuters.

-Kankiya is a coordinator at Golos, a non-governmental election watchdog that was labeled a "foreign agent" because it received foreign aid.
-Volunteers from Golos — a word which translates to both "vote" and "voice" — say when entering or leaving Russia, they are often stopped by border staff who accuse them of having terrorist links, according to Reuters.
+Kankiya is a coordinator at Golos, a nongovernmental election watchdog that was labeled a "foreign agent" because it received foreign aid.
+Volunteers from Golos — a word that translates to both "vote" and "voice" — say when entering or leaving Russia, they are often stopped by border staff who accuse them of having terrorist links, according to Reuters.

 Before the election, a Golos representative told The Guardian that police ripped up a contract to lease office space.
 The location was supposed to be a call center to receive reports of election violations.
 The representative said that police officers threatened the landlord of the building: "You shouldn't hold this event here or you'll have trouble."
 The Russian government denied involvement.